 What’s next for you, Mychael?

-This year, I’m collaborating with my brother, Jeff on two animated films, The Addams Family for MGM, and Onward for Pixar.
+This year, I’m collaborating with my brother, Jeff on two animated films, The Addams Family for MGM, and another one I can’t discuss quite yet.
 We are super excited about both of these — animation is something I really enjoy working on.
 On my own, I’m scoring Guest of Honour for my longtime/ first-time director, Atom Egoyan.
 All these films, however, are too early on to talk about approach.
 Also coming out this year is Gideon Raff’s Red Sea Diving Resort.
 I got to explore Ethiopian music and mash it up with some electronica.
 That was really fun!

 Interviewer | Paul Goldowitz